a34alefeliza/my-pikimoni/intro/en/dashboard/profile.md

-Expand this section to edit your profile, define your students, check your lessons.
-You can create your own students and arrange them into groups.
+Open this tab to edit your profile and gain access to the information below.